 Over the previous winter, I had overextended myself in terms of physical, emotional, and cognitive energy, and I was still angry and stressed well into summer.
 I swore I would not go through that again.
 I had once again overbooked myself the year I started this therapy, mostly with home repair projects that couldn’t be put off, but found that I rallied much more quickly after each annoying task.

-The content on this page was first posted in February 2015 and updated in April 2023.
+This content was first published in February 2015 and updated in April 2023.

 Image: Still from The Phantom of the Opera (1925) by Universal Pictures.
 Film is in the public domain.